 When in balance, the kapha type is healthy, supportive, mentally stable and loyal.
 But what are the symptoms of kapha dosha that’s out of balance?
 Kapha excess tends to surface in the form of hoarding, becoming too attached to people, avoiding any change and becoming inactive.
 For a kapha dosha, sleep in excess is a common problem.

-How to Keep Kapha Balanced
+How to Keep the Kapha Dosha Balanced

 Because kapha types are more likely to be plagued by excess moisture, which can show up in the body as mucous, sluggish bowel movements or even candida symptoms, the kapha diet focuses on reducing moisture by gravitating toward foods that are: